Villars Maître Chocolatier

 Villars Maître Chocolatier SA is a Swiss chocolate company founded in 1901 and based in the city of Fribourg.
+The building in which the company has been in since 1901 is one of national importance and a Swiss cultural heritage asset.
 The company is noted for its success in selling to tourists, owing to a number of unique products including chocolates with an unusually high percentage of nuts and almonds and 72% cocoa dark chocolate napolitains.